maxbundscherer/DD7MB/docs/index.md

 Currently only test operation with a vertical antenna for 2m and 70cm.
 In preparation for an azimuth and elevation rotor with cross-yagis.

-## APRS

-I regularly send APRS messages via my LoRa iGate [DD7MB (aprs.fi)](https://aprs.fi/info/DD7MB).
-I also use it to forward messages to the APRS-IS.

-I use [DD7MB-9 (aprs.fi)](https://aprs.fi/info/DD7MB-9) when I'm travelling on foot or by car.

 ## A-SDR and Antennas

 Before my amateur radio days, I focussed on receiving radio signals via SDR.
 That's why I still like to use my Nooelec SDR sticks for reception today.